 Romi Garduce (’91)

 UPM prides itself on producing skilled mountaineers, and no doubt there will be many great ones rising from its ranks.
-Nevertheless, no one will ever surpass Romi Garduce for his pioneering achievements in the field: As part of a Filipino team attempting Everest concurrently with the First Philippine Mount Everest Expedition and as the first (and so far the only) Filipino to complete the fabled Seven Summits, Garduce has made mountaineering history.
+Nevertheless, no one will ever surpass Romi Garduce for his pioneering achievements in the field: As part of a Filipino team attempting Everest concurrently with the First Philippine Mount Everest Expedition and as the first Filipino to complete the fabled Seven Summits, Garduce has made mountaineering history.
 On the road to completing the Seven Summits, he kept setting records—as the first Filipino to climb the Mt.
 Aconcagua, in January 2005, then the highest altitude ever achieved by a Filipino; he topped his own record eight months later at Cho Oyu.
 And then, Garduce summited Everest behind Leo Oracion and Erwin Emata, in May 2006.

 It took six more years to complete the rest of the Seven Summits (Mts.
 Elbrus, Denali, Kosciuszko, the Carsztenz Pyramid, and Vinson Massif).
 Fittingly, on Everest and on the last two Seven Summits expeditions, Garduce counted UPM alumni among his support team.